 Vegan Hibiscus Coconut Yogurt Bowl Recipe Gluten Free

 - Mix coconut yogurt, chia seeds, and pure hibiscus flower powder in a bowl.5 ounces coconut milk yogurt alternative, 1 tablespoon chia seeds, 1 teaspoon pure hibiscus flower powder

 - Let this mixture rest for 20 minutes so the chia seeds can hydrate.
 Rinse the berries.

 - Top the yogurt mixture with the cereal, raspberries, blueberries, pomegranate arils, coconut flakes, and dried mulberries.¼ cup cocoa crunch superfood cereal, ½ cup raspberries, ½ cup blueberries, 2 tablespoons pomegranate arils, 1 tablespoon large coconut flakes, 1 tablespoon dried mulberries

 - Use whichever fruit is in season.
-Try berries in the summer and a variety of citrus in the winter.
+Try berries or cherries in the summer and a variety of citrus in the winter.